NUMBERS OF FRACTURES SEEN IN CHILDREN IS GOING THROUGH THE CEILING

 Back in the mid 1800’s, Dr. Julian Wolff figured out that in order to stimulate OSTEOBLASTIC ACTIVITY (bone growth and strengthening), a person has to “stress” their bones.
 According to that bastion of truth and wisedom Wikipedia, “The internal architecture of the bone undergoes adaptive changes, followed by secondary changes to the external portion of the bone, perhaps becoming thicker as a result.
 The inverse is true as well: if the loading on a bone decreases, the bone will become less dense and weaker due to the lack of the stimulus required for continued remodeling.”
 This is why the number one thing you can do (J.O.) is to make sure you are working your bones against some sort of resistance (aka “STRENGTH TRAINING“).

-Because osteoporosis is one of the myriad of problems caused by inflammation (HERE), you already know how to solve it --- that is, you know how to solve it if you have regularly been following my blog.
+Because osteoporosis is one of the myriad of problems caused by inflammation (HERE), you already know how to solve it — that is, you know how to solve it if you have regularly been following my blog.
 Although I do not recommend tons of supplements on my site, CALCIFOOD, along with synergists, can be indispensable.
-Beyond that, HERE is the solution for most of you.